azarboon/ai-powered-cdk-best-practices/README.md

 This project’s configurations are based on best practices and are intended to be reusable across other applications, regardless of business logic.
 For example, some CDK best practices are embedded in the TypeScript rules and unit tests and can be easily applied to other projects with minor tweaks.
 Users can reuse the TypeScript and ESLint configurations, AI integration contexts, automated tests, security checks, and other settings from this project for their own use.

-The app monitors changes in a GitHub repository (configurable in `.env` file), parsing and filtering commit content, and notifying the user of detected differences.
+The app can monitor changes in any GitHub repository (configurable in `.env` file), parsing and filtering commit content, and notifying the user of detected differences.
 The business logic is intentionally simple.
 The emphasis is on robust application- and project-level practices, such as automated code quality enforcement and AI-assisted tooling integration, rather than on optimizing the specific business logic.

 The boilerplate integrates agentic coders (here, Amazon Q CLI Developer) with AWS Model Context Protocol (MCP) servers, but it can be adapted for other coding agents or MCP implementations.
 Development rules for the AI assistant are defined in `.amazonq/rules/PROJECT_RULES.md` to ensure consistent, secure, and high-quality outputs following best practices.
 While these contexts and configurations are not perfect and continue to evolve, they are designed for reuse in other projects.